xdtianyu/ImageViewer/README.md

 [JCIFS](https://jcifs.samba.org/): an Open Source client library that implements the CIFS/SMB networking protocol in 100% Java

 [PhotoView](https://github.com/chrisbanes/PhotoView): an easily usable implementation of a zooming Android ImageView

+[JazzyViewPager](https://github.com/jfeinstein10/JazzyViewPager): an easy to use ViewPager that adds an awesome set of custom swiping animations